Land expropriation in the West Bank: 1967 to recent times

 Ariel was initially built on 462 hectares originally seized for security reasons.
 On the three successive occasions when security fences have been raised, they have incorporated hundreds of dunams of private Palestinian agricultural property.
 Land where pastoralists from Marda used to graze 10,000 animals were taken, leaving the village with land that can barely carry 100 head of livestock.
 Likewise at Tel Rumeida in 2015, a military closure guaranteed settlers free passage while Palestinians are denied access to visit those residents who remain.
 Another technique used was to offer a Palestinian proprietor a temporary swap, in which he leased his land for 3 years in exchange for a lease on absentee-owned land in the hands of the Israeli custodian.
 Such leases were not renewed after expiry, but, as with the case of Mehola, the Palestinian property leased became a permanent Israeli asset, while the absentee property offered in exchange technically could revert to its original owners if they returned (from Jordan) leaving the original Palestinian party to the contract landless.
 One innovative technique in 1999 came from settlers complaining of poor cellphone reception.
 They pointed out a nearby hill, which they had unsuccessfully tried to colonize earlier, as an appropriate site for antennae.
 It was a biblical site, moreover, they claimed, though excavations only yielded Byzantine ruins.
 The IDF declared the antennae would pose a security issue, and then expropriated the site from its owners, the villagers of Burqa and Ein Yabrud, who grazed sheep and cultivated figs and grapes there.
 Settlers then moved in and established the illegal outpost of Migron.

 Using the Ottoman law code regarding miri lands (only 4% of the land north of Beersheva), which held that if were not worked for 3 consecutive years without a lawful excuse they reverted to the state, Israel dispossessed, by declaring it state land, even non-arable hilltop land used by pastoralists.
 The lands of the village of Umm al-Khair were expropriated in this way.
 In the Burqan case, where the plaintiff Mohammad Burqan's legal title to his former house in the Jewish Quarter was recognized, the Israeli Supreme Court rejected his request to be allowed to return to his home on the grounds that the area it was located in had "special historical significance" for Jews.

 The precise extent of Islamic Waqf lands – Islamic property held in sacred trust for religious purposes – in 1967 is unknown but in 1992 Michael Dumper calculated West Bank waqf properties extended over 600,000 dunams.
-By 2013 the Israeli occupation authorities were estimated to have expropriated more than 104,996 dunams of waqf holdings, mostly around Jericho.
+By 2013, Israeli authorities were estimated to have expropriated more than 104,996 dunams of waqf holdings, mostly around Jericho.